 My Spring Hiking Style- Straight Out of My Closet Edition

 Just like how I like to expand the travel experiences I like to do the same with my outfits.
-Going beyond the norm of the endless sights of athletic wear on the trails.
-I like getting creative with my hiking style.
-So I decided to share my approach with a few spring hiking outfits.
+Going beyond the norm of the endless sight of plastic athletic wear on the trails.
+I like wearing more sustainable hiking outfits, made of breathable natural materials.
+And a lot of the time I can throw on a practical sustainable outfit that is second-hand that is much cuter than the typical leggings.

 And normally these athletic brands are made out of a lot of synthetic materials.
 Which are handy for in-climate weather.
 But if it is another sunny day in Colorado I want to wear something light and something that is made of a natural material like cotton, linen, or hemp.